nodepond/supersonic/README.md

 Some very first documentation:

-SuperSonic currently tries to connect to a pure-data patch, listening to TCP-Socket.
+SuperSonic currently tries to connect to a pure-data patch, listening to TCP-Socket (seq16.pd).

 Inspect supersonic.rb and especially "seq16" for stuff to do.